michihodges/webpack-basics/README.md

     res.sendFile('dist/index.html')
 })
 ```
-Update your server file to look for asset files in the dist instead of client .
+Update your server file to look for asset files in the dist instead of client.</br>
 Change:
 ```js
 app.use(express.static('src/client'))
 ```